magento/merchdocs/src/catalog/product-gift-card-accounts.md

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Gift Card Accounts**.

-1. Find a gift card account to be deleted and open it in edit mode.
+1. Select tghe gift card account to be deleted and open it in edit mode.

-1. In the menu bar click **Delete** button.
+1. In the menu bar, click **Delete**.

 1. To confirm the action, click <span class="btn">OK</span>.